Faculty and Staff

 Dr. Scott currently teaches NURS 216 - Biophysical Pathology at the University's Lancaster campus.
 She is also a clinical instructor for NURS 312, 311, 412, 422, 425, 435.
 She is responsible for the daily operations of the Clinical Simulation Lab on the Lancaster campus.

 Prof Scott has presented at both local, regional, and international conferences on topics that focus on simulation and debriefing techniques.

 - Sigma Theta Tau, Alpha Xi chapter – Member and Governance Chair

 - National League for Nursing

-Professor Scott has been a nurse for over twenty-eight years primarily working in critical care (adult and pediatric cardiothoracic surgery.
+Professor Scott has been a nurse for over thirty years primarily working in critical care (adult and pediatric cardiothoracic surgery).
 Previously, she was a Director of Cardiovascular Services, an outcomes analyst at Piedmont Medical Center.
 For the past 13 years, she has taught in undergraduate nursing programs and is certified as a nurse educator.